 - 1 teaspoon chipotle powder

-- 8 flour tortillas (about 7 to 8 inches in diametre each)
+- 8 flour tortillas (about 7 to 8 inches in diameter each.
+Warmed per package instructions.)

 Chipote Yogurt Sauce

-- 1/2 cup Greek, regular or coconut yogurt
+- ½ cup Greek yogurt (or regular or coconut yogurt)

 - 2 to 3 chipotle peppers in adobo sauce